kendoodoo/tuberepair-python/README.md

-# Paused due to personal problems.
-Code's done, so don't worry.
+Paused due to personal stuff.
+You can check the code via releases.
+But it's not finished.
 # TubeRepair custom backend, using Flask and Jinja2.
 - __A self-hosting solution to edit the backend to your likings.__
 - __Fetches API from Invidious with no API authentication needed.__